rsandrini/apexive-pilotlog/README.md

 ### Project Overview
 This project provides a reusable solution for importing and exporting data to and from the database in a Django application, based on the **ForeFlight Logbook** format.
 The code is structured to allow reusability across different implementations for importing JSON files and exporting CSV files.

+Considering the requirements:

+    - Reusability: Both the importer and exporter should be implemented as reusable modules.

+    - Data Model Design: The data model must adhere to DRY (Don't Repeat Yourself) principles and follow a normalized SQL ORM schema.
+Design with future adaptability in mind, avoiding hardcoding of names or rigid structures.

+    - Future Changes Consideration: Anticipate potential changes in the models and structure your code to accommodate such evolutions with minimal disruption.

+To address the requirements of reusability, data model design, and future adaptability while managing complexity, I opted for a flexible yet straightforward solution with the DynamicTable model.
+By leveraging a single DynamicTable model with a JSONField to store diverse and evolving attributes in the meta field, I balance the need for flexibility with minimal schema complexity.
+This approach allows for handling various data structures without frequent migrations, accommodating future changes more gracefully.
+Although this solution sacrifices some level of normalization and query performance compared to a more rigid schema, it simplifies maintenance and adapts well to evolving data needs.
+This choice reflects a pragmatic approach to managing data complexity, aligning with the goal of creating a maintainable and adaptable system.

 ---

 ### Prerequisites